 Data centers drowning in energy consumption crisis: is photonics the cure?

 Data centers are the backbone of our digital world.
-Cloud computing, artificial intelligence based tools like ChatGPT and Bard, and the internet of things are all made possible by the deployment of data centers at strategic locations around the world.
+Cloud computing, artificial intelligence based tools like ChatGPT and Gemini (formerly Bard), and the internet of things are all made possible by the deployment of data centers at strategic locations around the world.

 Data center power consumption